zacdemi/Proverbs-SMS/README.md

-# Proverbs-SMS
+# get proverbs
 Uses Plivo to send a random Proverb (KJV) to subscribers based on selected tags and frequency.
 Built with Flask, Python, Mongo and WTForms.
-Current subscriber count: 15.
+Current subscriber count: 27. getproverbs.com